-Sandra K Landis, OD, shared this therapist report on vision therapy for reading problems in a young boy.
-Comment from the father is included.
+Sandra K Landis, OD (now retired) shared this report on vision therapy for reading problems in a young boy.
+A comment from the father is included.

 I found that while Brent had perfect eyesight, his functional visual skills —focusing, eye teaming, and eye movements — were all inadequate.
 As is frequently the case, his visual perceptual skills tested low as well.
 Many children are given the impossible task of processing visual information that they cannot adequately bring into focus.
 They are expected to comprehend reading material when they cannot move their eyes together accurately and efficiently.
 When they have academic problems, they are told to “try harder.”
 After a period of “trying harder,” they often develop self-image problems, act out in class, and are given labels such as attention disordered, hyperactive, dyslexic, lazy, etc.